tootal/blog/source/en/clique-counting/index.md

 this method cannot scale to counting larger cliques, since the number of cliques is simply too large.
 Our main insight is that the method of *pivoting*, used
-to reduce recursion trees for maximal clique enumeration~\cite{BK73,ELS13}, can be applied to counting cliques of all sizes.
+to reduce recursion trees for maximal clique enumeration{% cite BK73,ELS13 %}, can be applied to counting cliques of all sizes.

 **Succinct Clique Trees through Pivoting:** We prove that pivoting can be used to construct a special data structure called the *Succinct Clique Tree* (SCT).